-In almost no time you can travel from Zoutelande to Zeews-Vlaanderen by taking the ferry from Vlissingen.
-Or you can reach the Flemish monumental cities Brugge and Gent through the Westerschelde tunnel by car in about an hour driving.
+In almost no time you can travel from Zoutelande to Zeeuws-Vlaanderen by taking the ferry from Vlissingen.
+Or you can reach the Flemish monumental cities Brugge and Ghent through the Westerschelde tunnel by car in about an hour driving.

-- Visit the pleasant seaside resorts Domburg, Oostkapelle or the historic village of Veere with many attractions.
+- Visit the pleasant seaside resorts Domburg, Oostkapelle or the historic villages of Veere and Middelburg with many attractions.

 - Discover Walcheren through one of the many beautiful cycling, hiking, horse riding and skating trips.